conda-incubator/conda-store/docs/installation.md

 Then visit via your web browser http://localhost:5000

+For additional configuration options see the [administrative guide](./administration.md)

 A good test that conda-store is functioning properly is to apply the `jupyterlab-conda-store` pod as a quick test.
 It will cause conda-store to build an environment with jupyterlab and numpy.
 This